philipcristiano/cooking.cristiano.cloud/site_src/recipes/ip-white-rice/index.md

 3. Close the lid, making sure the steam valve is turned to "Sealing."
 4. Set the Instant Pot to "Manual" and set the timer to 3 minutes.
 (It will take 5-10 minutes for it to come to pressure.)
 5. When the cook time is up, let the pressure naturally release for 10 minutes.
-6. Quick release any remaining pressure release.
+6. Quick release any remaining pressure.
 Uncover, fluff the rice with a fork, and serve immediately.